Building Act 1984: Power to make regulations

-The powers to make Building Regulations have been amended and extended in their scope by two recent Acts of Parliament; the Sustainable and Secure Buildings Act 2004 and the Climate Change and Sustainable Energy Act 2006.
-The latter Act also alters and extends the enforcement powers of local Building Control authorities, in England and Wales.
+The powers to make building regulations have been amended and extended in their scope by two recent Acts of Parliament; the Sustainable and Secure Buildings Act 2004 and the Climate Change and Sustainable Energy Act 2006.
+The latter Act also alters and extends the enforcement powers of local building control authorities, in England and Wales.
 The Building Act 1984 is to be greatly altered in both its scope and its enforcement powers, by the forthcoming "Building Safety Act 2021".

-The legal obligation to ensure controlled building work does comply with the requirements of the "Building Regulations" will to be shared between more defined "individual dutyholders".
-Enforcement powers will be available for use by a "Building Control Authority" for up to ten years after any offence.
+The legal obligation to ensure controlled building work does comply with the requirements of the building regulations will to be shared between more defined "individual dutyholders".
+Enforcement powers will be available for use by a building control authority for up to ten years after any offence.

 New legislation

 On 20 July 2020, a new draft "Building Safety Act" was published, for public consultation, and the Building Safety Bill was introduced into the House of Commons on 5 July 2021.
 This was enacted into statute law on 28 April 2022 and will greatly alter the scope and remit of the existing legislation.

 The bill defines "higher-risk" (high-rise) as those blocks of flats "with 6 floors or more" or those blocks of flats "over 18m high", whichever occurs first.

-The new law (Act) heavily amends and extending the "Building Act 1984" and for example, abolishes "Approved Inspectors", creates a single state register for all "building control inspectors" (with 'legal duties' now being at the individual & personal level of professional & legal responsibility), creates a new national Building Safety Regulator (BSR).
+The new law (Act) heavily amends and extends the Building Act 1984 and for example, abolishes "approved inspectors", creating a single state register for all building control inspectors (with 'legal duties' now being at the individual and personal level of professional and legal responsibility) and creates a new national Building Safety Regulator (BSR).

-The Act creates several new criminal offences - including one of impersonating a "registered building control inspector".
+The Act creates several new criminal offences – including one of impersonating a registered building control inspector.

-The Act creates new "Building Control Authorities" - initially at the "district" or "unitary" local authority level.
+The Act creates new building control authorities – initially at the district or unitary local authority level.